s482dcaw/rhasspy-wake-porcupine-hermes/README.md

   -h, --help            show this help message and exit --keyword KEYWORD     Path(s) to one or more Porcupine keyword file(s)
                         (.ppn)
+  --access-key ACCESS_KEY
-  --keyword-dir KEYWORD_DIR
+                        The Access Key generated in Porcupine console --keyword-dir KEYWORD_DIR
                         Path to directory with keyword files --library LIBRARY     Path to Porcupine shared library (.so)